WEBSITE IS STILL GETTING UPDATED, ALMOST DONE 12/13/16

 I often wonder if life would be better if we didn’t try and make it better in the first place.
-For example, factories are supposed to make life better by producing goods at a fast rate which ensures people get the things they need/want.
+For example, factories came to being because it made life better for the rapidly growing population increases/demands.

 Do we have too much?